peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the.NET implementation, this method is implemented as an extension method to any string object
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the.NET implementation, this method is implemented as an extension method to any string object